clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 4. All Certificates File (_allcerts.csv_)

 The _allcerts.csv_ (Microsoft Excel) file lists all CA certificates found by the Crawler.
 You can use this file to analyze certificates.
-The key columns for each certificate line item are:
+The key columns for each certificate include Subject DN, Issuer DN, (Certificate) Group, Serial (Number), Sig Alg (Signing Algorithm) (typically SHA1 or SHA-256), Subject Key (hexadecimal number), and Authority Key.

+The Online Certificate Status Protocol (OCSP) URL, if found in the certificate is listed in the OCSP http column.
+The Certificate Revocation List Distribution Point (CRLDP) URLs will be listed as one each in the CDRLDP http column, the CDRLDP ldap column, and the CRLDP, and one Unknown/Error column.

+The AIA and SIA URLs are listed in separate columns for each OID and HTTP, LDAP or Unknown/Error.
+The OIDs include id-ad-caIssuers, id-ad-caRepository, and id-ad-timeStamping.

 >**Note: OIDs** are id-ad-caIssuers, id-ad-caRepository, and id-ad-timeStamping.
 <!--These column headers are out of order and some were missing that I added-->